seqscope/cartloader/docs/reference/run_ficture2.md

 The UMAP visualization step generates UMAP embeddings of factors learned in [LDA training](#lda-training-step---init-lda), writing both coordinates and plots for reuse downstream.

+### 10x Segmentation Step (`--segment-10x`)

+The 10x segmentation step aggregates tiled pixel data into 10x Genomics-compatible hexagonal bin formats (MEX matrix).
+This allows the data to be used with tools designed for 10x Visium data.

 ---
 ## Parameters